junehan-dev/doc/source/intro.rst

 for example, you cna add cross-file references in portable way using ``ref`` role.

-   if you are viewing the HTML version, you can look at the source for this coument
-   | use the "Show Source" link in the sidebar
+   if you are viewing the HTML version, you can look at the source for this coument use the "Show Source" link in the sidebar

-.. |RST| text:: restructured text
+.. |RST| replace:: restructured_text